 He needed reconstructive surgeries and would require a lifetime of physical therapy.
 He was only in his 20s.

 I have always worried about how he would be able to make a living and support his family but I am thankful he was in the military as most of it will be covered in some way.
 Even if you are lucky, when you are bitten and don’t require a lifetime of surgeries and physical therapy; you will still incur the pain and trauma of a dog bite neither of which is fun!

 But I Know You Are Going to Do it Anyway….

 I can tell you horror story after horror story and some people will still get involved.

 So I will give you the tricks of the trade that I have learned over the years.
 The first is to weigh your danger.

-Don’t just jump into any dog fight!
-And, sometimes the fights between family member dogs can be worse than those between previously unknown dogs; because of the pent up hostility and previous knowledge of behavior.
+Sometimes the fights between dogs from the same family can be worse than those between previously unknown dogs; because of the pent up hostility and previous knowledge of behavior.

-Don’t waste your breath yelling.
-The two dogs that are fighting almost can’t hear or don’t care about anything else going on in their environment.
-They won’t even hear or acknowledge you.
+The two fighting dogs almost can’t hear or don’t care about anything else going on in their environment.
+They won’t hear or acknowledge you.